yawlhead91/build-tools/README.md

 bt build
 ```

-#### Running builds
+#### Running builds for local development

-You can run builds by using the build command.
-By default, the build command assumes a "production" build, will run tests
-(if applicable) and does not watch your files as you edit them.
-If you want your files to be "watched" and built
+By default, the `build` command assumes a "production" build, will run tests (if applicable) and does not watch your files as you edit them.
-on the fly as you edit them, pass the `local` option when running the terminal command like this:
+If you want your files to be "watched" and built on the fly as you edit them, pass the `local` option when running the terminal command like this:

 ```
 bt build local